This policy applies to all George Mason University employees.

 - Brief visits to the worksite by children may be permitted with prior approval of the employee’s supervisor, at the supervisor’s sole discretion.
 In such a case, children are the sole responsibility of the employee while at the worksite, and the employee shall be personally responsible for the safety of the child and any harm caused by or to them.
 Children who have a potentially contagious illness shall not be brought to the worksite under any circumstances.

-- Unless they are part of an approved University program (e.g., enrolled students, approved volunteers, Early Identification Program (EIP), Aspiring Scientists Summer Internship Program (ASSIP)), or they are over the age of 16 and are volunteering or working at Mason in an authorized and supervised capacity, minors shall not be permitted in any potentially hazardous areas, including but not limited to:
+- Unless they are an enrolled student or under constant supervision of a university employee and part of an approved university program (e.g., approved volunteer, educational program), or over the age of 16 working at Mason as an employee of the institution in a supervised capacity, minors shall not be permitted in any potentially hazardous area, or in any area deemed hazardous by Safety, Emergency, & Enterprise Risk Management, to include but not limited to:

-b) Any area, indoors or out, containing power tools or machinery;
+- any area, indoors or out, containing operational power tools or machinery;

-- This Policy does not prohibit children and other family members from being at the worksite during university-sponsored events intended for children and/or families.
+This Policy does not prohibit children and other family members from being at the worksite during university-sponsored events intended for children and/or families or in other limited situations as outlined in the policy’s procedures document.

 Children: any minor children of an employee, or minor children under the care or custody of an employee.